Pork Leadership Carolina

 Voluntary opportunities include:

 All expenses are covered for the program.
-Applications for the 2024 PLC program will be available in early 2024.
+Applications for the 2024 PLC program are accepted through March 4.

 “Associations like the North Carolina Pork Council are only as successful as the leadership available to the association allows.
 It is imperative we continue to develop members to fill leadership roles within the association, to be advocates for the industry, and help guide the future of our association.”